 - 3 pandan leaves, bruised and knotted

 - Step 1 PREP: Rinse pandan leaves and tie pandan leaves into a knot.
 To extract the most fragrance out of it, tear the leaves a little.
-Pour longan syrup into a bowl, and pour out 150 ml of carnation milk into a measuring cup.
+Pour longan syrup into a bowl, and pour out 150 ml of evaporated milk into a measuring cup.

 - Step 2 BOIL SOYA MILK & PANDAN: Add 3 cups of water and pandan leaves into a pot.
 Cover with lid and bring to a boil (10 minutes).
 Remove pandan leaves.

-- Step 3 POUR IN SOIL MILK & AGAR.
+- Step 3 POUR IN SOYA MILK & AGAR.
 Pour about 900 ml of soy milk into the pot.
 Mix agar agar with the remaining soy milk.
 Mix well and pour into the pot.

 - Step 4 BOIL.
 Bring to boil (without lid or it may spill over), whisk occasionally, then turn off the heat (10 min).